lamarrr/volta/README.md

 ```

-In this example TickISR might appear not to be called at all and thus, without `volatile` the compiler might assume `tick_count` never changes before and after main.
+In this example `TickISR` might appear not to be called at all and thus, without `volatile` the compiler might assume `tick_count` never changes before and after `main`.
 Since `TickISR` can actually be called by an interrupt request, the `volatile` keyword is needed to prevent the assumption that `tick_count` might not change (remain at 0U).
 Else, the `PerformTask()` might never execute in this example.

 ## What is the problem with `volatile`?
+Especially in the example above?
 - The `volatile` keyword is easily misused and often hinders performance and compiler optimizations in the process.
 - It is difficult to tell by just looking at a code whether we are dealing with `volatile` reads and writes or not, especially as the code base grows larger.
 - Declaring variables as `volatile` is not the initial intention for `volatile`.